makerdao/governance-manual/parameter-index/core/param-system-surplus-buffer.md

 Additionally, DAI in the System Surplus Buffer is not circulating in the market.
 This means that holding large amounts of DAI in the System Surplus Buffer will increase upwards pressure on the DAI peg.

-Maintaining too low of a  Maximum System Surplus on the other hand means that FLOP auctions are more likely to take place in the event of bad debt.
+On the other hand, maintaining too low of a Maximum System Surplus means that FLOP auctions are more likely to take place in the event of bad debt.
 This makes it more likely that the supply of MKR will increase and dilute the value of current MKR Holders.

 ## Changes